dimsemenov/photoswipe-dynamic-caption-plugin/README.md

 **[> Plugin demo <](https://dimsemenov.github.io/photoswipe-dynamic-caption-plugin/)**

 The plugin can automatically position the text below or aside depending on the available space.
 For small to medium sized captions.
+And only for images with the default `fit` scale mode.

 For accessibility, make sure that important captions are always available without PhotoSwipe  - either use an `alt` attribute on thumbnails or `aria-labelledby`.

 ### Intiailization